Frequently Asked Questions

 Patio Furniture is usually but not always possible to re-coat, and generally always a bit complicated and a similar cost to buying new consumer grade furniture.
-To give you an idea, the cost to do one chair is often either $145-$195; tables are generally $295-$595, so it can add up.
+To give you an idea, the cost to do one chair is more or less $195 each; tables can be several times the cost of chair, so it can add up.

 Furthermore, you need to deliver the pieces to us and leave them for more or less than two weeks (often times more with sets of furniture).
 Our process includes heating to 400F, so any upholstery, slings, plastic caps/feet/bushings/bumpers, etc need to be removed by you prior to dropping off.
 Tables often times disassemble legs from the top and you'd want to do that too.
 Items with moving parts like swivel bearings or wheels may not be possible to coat, and those details are pretty common on pieces made in the last 20 years or so.

 Finally, factory powder coated pieces can be more expensive or even impossible to re-coat successfully, so we like people to send photos of their pieces to us prior to bringing them in to give us a chance to comment before they go to the work of taking them apart.

 Answer: Yes!
 For radiator pricing please send us a photo and include the height of the radiator from the ground to the top.
 The depth of the fin as well as how many fins there are.

 Question: Do you recommend clear coating over bare steel?